-Moderation decisions will be made by members of the committee.
+Moderation decisions will be made by the Editor.
 Irrelevance, incivility, personal attacks, defamatory language and attempts to deliberately disrupt discussion are further grounds upon which posts will be moderated out.

 While the decision to use a pseudonym is a matter for individuals, we believe the quality of debate is enhanced if real names are used.

 History should be contestable.
-Honest History is a broad coalition of historians and others, committed to frank debate and expressing a diversity of opinions on specific issues.
+Honest History is committed to frank debate and expressing a diversity of opinions on specific issues.
 Consequently, contributions to our website are always attributed to individual writers, unless the contribution is purely administrative, involves collating without significant authorial input or is part of a collaborative task by contributors acknowledged collectively.
-Honest History committee members speaking in public forums express their own opinions.

 We do not claim or imply that every Honest History supporter agrees with everything that appears under the Honest History banner.
 Where individuals or associations are described publicly as ‘supporters’ of Honest History they have agreed to be so described.